5jt/dyalog-cookbook/manuscript/04-Logging .md

 # Logging what happens

-MyApp 1.0 is now working, but handles errors poorly.
+MyApp 1.0 is now working but handles errors poorly.
 See what happens when we try to work on a non-existent file/folder:

 ~~~
 Z:\code\v03\MyApp.exe Z:\texts\Does_not_exist